-Why portable text is awesome and you totally want it in your CMS
+Why Portable Text is awesome and you totally want it in your CMS

 Written by Knut Melvær

-Let’s get down to business.
-How does “That was bold of you.
-Amazing, actually” look in Portable Text?
-Well, like this:
+Let's get down to business.
+How does "That was bold of you.
+Amazing, actually" look in Portable Text?

 Internal server error